if-scientific/RFSwitchChassisExampleScripts/README.md

 ### Parameters
 Can take either one or zero parameters.

 The only parameter to pass is the bay number.
-If no bay number is specfied, the device will reset all the bays/switches.
+If no bay number is specified, the device will reset all the bays/switches.

 ### Description
 This command is used to reset the switches without deleting the configuration.

 ## INST:SWitchON/INST:SWON
 ### Parameters
 This command takes multiple parameters.
-Each parameter specfies the bay number and the switch number.
+Each parameter specifies the bay number and the switch number.

 The format is the following: BAYNUMBER!SWITCHNUMBER